vinti8776/v_agarwal/_pages/research-positions.md

 <a href="../positions.pdf" target="_blank">Call for a JRF position under "Health and Data Sciences" Project</a>

-<a href="../positions.pdf" target="_blank">Call for a PhD position under a collaborative project with Department of Mechanical Engineering and Department of Computer Science & Information Systems at BITS Pilani </a>
+<a href="../PhD Advertisement CDRF.pdf" target="_blank">Call for a PhD position under a collaborative CDRF project with Department of Mechanical Engineering and Department of Computer Science & Information Systems at BITS Pilani </a>